ibm-cloud-docs/vpc/bs_snapshots_about.md

 The cost for snapshots is calculated based on GB capacity that is stored per month, unless the duration is less than one month.
 Because the snapshot is based on the capacity that was provisioned for the original volume, the snapshot capacity does not vary.

 With {{site.data.keyword.iamlong}}, you can set up resource groups in your account to provide user-access to your snapshots.
 Your IAM role determines whether you can create and manage snapshots.
-For more information, see [IAM roles for creating and managing snapshots](/docs/vpc?topic=vpc-snapshots-vpc-manage#snapshots-vpc-iam).Before you take a snapshot, make sure that all cached data is present on disk, especially when you're taking snapshots of instances with Windows and Linux&reg; operating systems.
+For more information, see [IAM roles for creating and managing snapshots](/docs/vpc?topic=vpc-snapshots-vpc-manage#snapshots-vpc-iam).

+Before you take a snapshot, make sure that all cached data is present on disk, especially when you're taking snapshots of instances with Windows and Linux&reg; operating systems.
 For example, on Linux operating systems, run the `sync` command to force an immediate write of all cached data to disk.
 {: note}

 For customers with special access, data isolation is provided to store snapshots that you created from your dedicated hosts.
 With data isolation's extra security, your data is encrypted at rest with a unique key and access to your data is protected by a private firewall.